Chlorella Matcha Latte

 1. Use a bamboo whisk and whisk for approximately 60 seconds or until frothy.
 Set aside.

-1. In a 12oz cup (about 360ml), add chlorella powder and half of the total milk of choice.
+1. In a 12oz cup (about 360ml), add chlorella powder, blue butterfly pea powder, and half of the total milk of choice.

 1. Froth until the chlorella powder is well suspended in the milk.